Read what college of education students had to say about their study abroad experiences.

 Six ways to engage globally as a graduate student

 1. Study or improve your proficiency in a language other than your own

 Learning a language opens the door to learning about a culture.
-It increases your cross-cultural awareness and allows you to connect with people from different parts of the world.
+It increases your cross-cultural awareness and allows you to connect with people from all over the world.

 Start learning a new language or improve your proficiency in one that you have tried learning before.
 You can study a portfolio of languages through the Department of Foreign Languages and Literatures, you may try other ways to learn at home or in the greater Raleigh area.
 Check out the Critical Language Scholarship (CLS) and other opportunities for U.S. College and University Students through the Department of State.

-2. Connect with the international community @NC State and in the greater Raleigh area
+2. Connect with the international community at NC State and in the greater Raleigh area

 Engaging with the international community can expand your knowledge and awareness about the world around us.
 You can build cross-cultural friendships and professional networks while learning about different cultures and countries.

 Consider attending the English Conversation Club or joining one of the many Global & Cultural student organizations.
 Search for globally related groups and events on meetup.com for opportunities in the greater Raleigh area.

 3. Study abroad or take a course that incorporates global learning